mars0i/linkage/doc/TwoLocusGillespie42.md

 simulation runs for a several thousand generations, until the allele frequencies stop changing significantly.
 This is an "infinite population" similation, which is to say that we assume that the population is large enough that genetic drift can be ignored.
-(This is why we only need to run the simulation once for each recombination rate.)
+This is why we only need to run the simulation once for each recombination rate.
+(Why not derive each point on the plot analytically?
+"This cannot be done with mathematics as the equations are too complicated" (Gillespie 2004, p.
+109).)

 You also get to to specify the selection coefficient *s*, which is the difference in fitness between the fitness, 1, of an organism that's